statamic/docs/content/collections/tips/localizing-entries.md

 Here you can see that since the French version does not have `image` defined, it will inherit it from the English version.

 :::tip
 Notice that the French version has a different ID from the English version.
-In Statamic v3, <mark>every entry has its own ID</mark>, which is different from the Statamic v2 behavior.
+In Statamic v3, **every entry has its own ID**, which is different from the Statamic v2 behavior.
 :::

 ## Deleting